aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/documentbuilder/move_to_paragraph/_index.md

 The navigation is performed inside the current story of the current section.
-That is, if you moved the cursor to the primary header of the first section, then paragraphIndex specified the index of the paragraph inside that header of that section.
+That is, if you moved the cursor to the primary header of the first section, then  specified the index of the paragraph inside that header of that section.

-When paragraphIndex is greater than or equal to 0, it specifies an index from the beginning of the section with 0 being the first paragraph.
-When paragraphIndex is less than 0, it specified an index from the end of the section with -1 being the last paragraph.
+When  is greater than or equal to 0, it specifies an index from the beginning of the section with 0 being the first paragraph.
+When is less than 0, it specified an index from the end of the section with -1 being the last paragraph.